(Disclosure: Some of the links below may be affiliate links)

 The Magic Pass is a new pass, offered since 2017.
 The idea is to make skiing cheaper.
 And it is an excellent offer!
 It gives you access for the entire season to more than 30 ski stations!
 And it only cost you 399 CHF.
 The Magic Pass is cheaper than most ski station’s season pass.
 After they started offering this, several other season pass stopped because they were more expensive and less interesting.

 If you intend to ski a lot in many different stations, this is the best available option for you.
 399 CHF may seem a lot, but if you count a day at an average of 50 CHF, you only need to go skiing eight days in a year to make it worth it.
 And many people are going skiing more than that each year!

 If you are a user of Swiss public transportation, you may have a travel card.
 There are two important cards: the half-fare and the GA travelcard.
 In some ski stations, these two cards could give you some discounts.

 In the best case, you can get a 50% discount on any of these cards.
 However, each ski station is free to do what it wants since they are not part of Swiss public transportation.
 However, almost all cable cars going into a ski static are half price with these cards.

 You will never get free rides even with your GA travelcard.
 However, 50% off in some cases is always nice!

 As you can see, if you are willing to put in the effort, there are many ways to ski for less in Switzerland.
 It probably will not come cheap.
 But it will be affordable for most people.

-I hope you will be able to ski frugally now with these tips.
-Ski is incredible and the Swiss mountains are really beautiful.
+I hope you will be able to ski for less now with these tips.
+Ski is incredible, and the Swiss mountains are gorgeous.
 It is an awesome experience.
 If you are not convinced, watch this short video about skiing in Zermatt:

-Do you know any other tip to save money on skiing in Switzerland?
+Do you know any other tips to save money on skiing in Switzerland?
 Did you use some of my tips?